mcmatan/EasyList/README.md

 ## In detail

-'CellConfiguration' block is used to define different cell types; Set Its return type to your custom cell, and set Its params.
+'CellConfiguration' block is used to define different cell types.
+Set Its return type to your custom cell, and set Its params.
 After creating the amount of cell configuration blocks you need, choose your 'EasyListConfiguration' type:

-EasyListConfigurationAutoSizingCells for auto sizing cells EasyListConfigurationDefault static cell sizes
+- EasyListConfigurationAutoSizingCells for auto sizing cells

-Create it, pass CellConfiguration for index path, and the rest of the params (Should be autocompleted)
+- EasyListConfigurationDefault static cell sizes Create it, pass CellConfiguration for index path, and the rest of the params (Should be autocompleted)

 And you are ready to go! (: